matteing/blog/content/posts/makerlog-new-year-roadmap.md

 As 2019 rapidly approaches, so begins my journey of introspection and quiet reflection about what Makerlog is and what direction to take it.

-It's incredible to look back and see the great growth of our community in such a short span of time - we're approaching 1000 friends - in just around six months!
+It's incredible to look back and see the great growth of our community in such a short span of time - we're already 1000+ friends - in just around six months!
 This is my first succesful software project, and I plan to continue growing it throughout this new year and beyond.

 ![Makerlog](https://i.imgur.com/PKSbg1I.gif)